Table of Contents

 Endometrial polyps are benign finger-like projections of the endometrium which often lead to menstrual disturbances.
 Hysteroscopic polypectomy is the gold standard treatment.

 Leiomyomas are benign smooth muscle cell neoplasms with origin usually in the uterine myometrium.
-They are inculpated for varied presentations such as abnormal bleeding, infertility, dysmenorrheal and urinary disturbances.
+Patients with leiomyomas present with abnormal bleeding, infertility, dysmenorrhea, and urinary disturbances.
 While surgical excision is the definitive treatment, the medical line of management exists to ameliorate the symptoms.

 Leiomyosarcomas are rare uterine smooth muscle cell sarcomas with poor prognosis.
 Radical surgical extirpation when feasible is curative.